Revised January 14, 2020

 11.2 All competitors must attend the competitors’ meeting unless excused by the chief referee.
 Any competitor who, without prior permission, does not attend the meeting may, at the chief referee’s discretion, be prevented from competing in the competition.

-13.1 All Competitions will be open to any current MA3 member, with the discretion of the host or chapter leader.
+13.1 All Competitions will be open to any current MA3 member, at the discretion of the host or chapter leader.